dac09/energenie/README.md

 2. Storing values in services and sharing across controllers
 3. Typeahead

-**Note:** I do have some dom manipulation in controllers, which breaks convention, didn't have the time to fix this!
+**Note:** I do have some DOM manipulation in controllers, which breaks convention.
+This is bad practice - only did it for the sake of simplicity.